duckietown/book-opmanual-duckiebot/src/debugging_and_troubleshooting/how-to-reflash-jetson-nano-4gb-with-overlay-patch.md

 * **What**: This procedure flashes the Jetson Nano Development Kit's onboard eMMC memory with a basic Ubuntu operating system (OS), necessary for the board to boot from SD card.

-* **When**: A typical example of when it is necessary to flash the Jetson is that the Duckiebot does not seem to perform the first boot, and upon connecting the Jetson Nano to a screen with an HDMI cable, you see only an NVIDIA logo (white or black backgrounds) occasionally flickering (stuck on rebooting).
-Upon further debugging (e.g., looking at the UART logs during boot), the Jetson seems to be recognized as a 2GB board, while it should be a 4GB board.
+* **When**: Only use these instructions if: (a) you have a "Blue Jetson Nano", and (b) it does not seem to boot following the [standard Duckietown initialization instructions](setup-duckiebot-sd-card), and (c) upon connecting the Jetson Nano to a screen with an HDMI cable, you see only an NVIDIA logo (white or black backgrounds) occasionally flickering (stuck on rebooting).

 * **Why**: "recent" (post February 2025, to the best of our knowledge) Jetson Nano 4GB modules have a different memory module that requires a specific patch to be recognized.
 Without installing this patch, the onboard memory is not recognized correctly and "nothing works".
 Applying the patch requires (re)flashing the developer board.